Passion of Our

 Our people are at the heart of our business.
 Their passion, dedication and expertise are essential for producing the finest quality Scottish Salmon.
 As a major employer with 60 sites on the West Coast and Hebridean Islands, we respect the role that salmon farming plays in the remote and rural areas in which we operate.
 We are committed to providing quality employment, developing staff, sourcing locally where possible and engaging with local communities.
 Our Community Charter pledges our commitment to our people, suppliers and communities.

-600 staff across 60 sites on the west coast of Scotland and the Hebridean
+We employ over 650 staff across 60 sites on the west coast of Scotland and the Hebridean

 Islands.
 85% of our staff reside in rural Scotland, in the areas in which we